Cervical Radiculopathy

 - To understand the technical principles, indicate the modalities and their limitations, and know the strengths and weaknesses of neurophysiologic studies in specific spinal disorders.

-- To know the etiology and epidemilogy, natural history and clinical findings, and pathophysioloy of cervical radiculopathy.
+- To know the etiology and epidemiology, natural history and clinical findings, and pathophysiology of cervical radiculopathy.

-- Know the indications and limitiations of conservative treatment options for cervical radiculopathy.
+- Know the indications and limitations of conservative treatment options for cervical radiculopathy.

 - Have a basic understanding of the pathomorphology, indications, the implications of fusion, and recent minimally invasive treatment techniques.